 Licenses are also most likely required by businesses and organisations that provide live dramatic or dance performances to audiences of more than 500 people, or live sports for spectators numbering over 1,000.
 Certain kinds of entertainment require licenses regardless of audience size, including film screenings and certain sports such as boxing and wrestling.

 With so many factors to consider, it can be hard to gauge whether certain businesses or organisations need a license without a close, careful look at the finer points of the rules.
-Sometimes, businesses do not believe that their activities do require a license until they find out too late that they do, and this is where entertainment licensing solicitors and entertainment licensing barristers, like myself, can be so effective in providing assistance.
+Sometimes, businesses do not believe that their activities do require a license until they find out too late that they do, and this is where your option to utilise my barrister services without the need of a solicitor can be so effective in providing assistance.

 Although most license applications are granted, it is possible that your local authority might receive an objection to your proposal to provide licensed entertainments.
 If this happens, and if the authority does not dismiss the complaint as frivolous, vexatious or irrelevant, then a hearing will be held to decide whether the license should be granted, rejected, or allowed with extra conditions, meaning that you may require the services typically offered by entertainment licensing lawyers.
 If you find yourself faced with such a hearing, as a professional entertainment licensing barrister, I can provide expert legal advice and help you put together a strong, soundly-backed case for the granting of your license application.

 If you find yourself facing action from the licensing authority and you require the services of typical entertainment licensing solicitors and lawyers, contact me today to see how I can help.
 As an experienced entertainment licensing barrister with particular expertise in licensing law, I can provide you with both expert advice and the solid representation you need to best present and win your case.
-Contact me today on 07771 541449 or firstname.lastname@example.org
+Please contact my clerk and ask for Stuart Jessop on 0207 797 8408 or firstname.lastname@example.org

 Mr Jessop is excellent at identifying the issue, asking relevant questions and setting out the way forward.
 He is friendly & approachable at all times and puts clients at ease.
 He elicits and analyses the evidence and advises clients clearly on the prospects of success.
 We recommend Mr Jessop to clients without hesitation.